“Everyone who has visited the Basque Country longs to return; it is a blessed land.” — Victor Hugo, French novelist

 If you’d prefer to stay somewhere quieter and less expensive, you could pick one of the beautiful small towns I discuss below.
 If you want to avoid the crowds in the uber popular San Sebastian, Getaria makes a good alternative base.

-Here’s my recommended 10 day itinerary for traveling in Basque Spain, with all the best spots scoped out for you:
+Here’s a quick snapshot of my recommended 10 day itinerary for Basque Spain, with all the best spots scoped out for you:

 - Day 2: Explore Bilbao